YouTube Video Size Limits

 |---|---|---|

-Match bitrate concepts to your content: gaming needs higher Mbps than static slides.
+Recommended stereo audio bitrate in that article is 384 kbps.
+Match bitrate concepts to your content: gaming needs more Mbps than static slides.

 When to compress before upload